karyma101/handbook/_computer-science/README.md

 - **Programming**: the mental process of creatively coming up with a way of giving instructions to any machine, not necessarily a computer.

+- **REST**: Representational State Transfer, architectural style for providing standards between computer systems on the web, making easier for systems to communicate with each other.
+REST-compliant systems, often called RESTful systems, are characterized by how they are stateless and separate the concerns of client and server.

 # Careers